 Noah saved his family from a flood by building an ark and stocking it with enough provisions and livestock to repopulate the earth.
 16,373 newborn Noahs were born last year, making Noah the 14th most popular boy’s name in the country.
 (Now, that’s what we call being fruitful and multiplying!)

 Moses is a Hebrew and Egyptian name meaning “drawn out of the water.”
 In the Book of Exodus, Moses played an important role by leading the Israelites from captivity in Egypt and handing down the 10 Commandments from God to his people.
 One of his most dramatic moments: parting the Red Sea with his staff.
 He is known as a prophet, leader, and lawgiver.
 Popular over a century ago, the name Moses achieved recent prominence as the name of Gwyneth Paltrow and Chris Martin‘s son.
 However, the name hasn’t gone retro quite yet; it was most recently ranked at #464, the traditional form, Moises, is slightly more favored at #367.

 Rising star: When the prophet Jonah refused to deliver a message from God to the sinners of Nineveh, he got a time-out by spending three days in the belly of a large fish.
 Nevertheless, the name Jonah is holding steady at #165, and faring better than its Greek counterpart, Jonas, at # 331.
 Will Jonas surpass Jonah one day?
-Perhaps when the Jonas Brothers’ thrilled teen and preteen fans grow up and become mothers themselves.
+Maybe — thanks to the popularity of all those Jonas brothers.

 Resilient Women of the Old Testament